 - Customer Updates (common in field service software)

-The most feature-rich options are Verizon Connect Reveal, Samsara, and Teletrac Navman.
-On the other end of the scale, try Fleetio for a stripped-down, inexpensive alternative.
+The most feature-rich options are Verizon Connect Reveal (the best dispatch provider for truckers), Samsara, and Teletrac Navman.
+On the other end of the scale, try Motive for a stripped-down, inexpensive alternative.

 Is there a route planning software option for free?

-There's no trustworthy route planning software permanently available at no cost.
-Free alternative apps include Google Maps and Waze, although these are better termed “navigational apps,” since they won't optimize your routes for you.
-For everything else, you'll have to pay.
+No trustworthy route planning software is permanently available at no cost.
+Free alternative apps (Google Maps and Waze) are better termed “navigational apps,” since they won’t optimize your routes for you.
+For everything else, you’ll have to pay.

 Verdict: Best Route Planning Software

-In the end, the best way to know which route planning option is a good fit for your fleet's needs is to connect directly with the companies and ask for a quote.
-You'll not only learn the exact cost each fleet software will run you, but the exact features that you can expect to pay for.
+In the end, there’s only one way to know which route planning option is the best fit for you: connect directly with the companies and ask for a quote.

 If you click on, sign up to a service through, or make a purchase through the links on our site, or use our quotes tool to receive custom pricing for your business needs, we may earn a referral fee from the supplier(s) of the technology you’re interested in.
 This helps Tech.co to provide free information and reviews, and carries no additional cost to you.
 Most importantly, it doesn’t affect our editorial impartiality.
 Ratings and rankings on Tech.co cannot be bought.
 Our reviews are based on objective research analysis.
 Rare exceptions to this will be marked clearly as a ‘sponsored’ table column, or explained by a full advertising disclosure on the page, in place of this one.
 Click to return to top of page